 This includes your Health Care Power of Attorney, which allows you to name an agent who can make medical decisions on your behalf if you are unable to do so.

 It also includes a Living Will.
 If you are unable to make decisions for yourself, this written document formally states your instructions for end-of-life care.
 Without a current Living Will in place, Georgia law determines who makes these decisions.

 Planning makes your wishes known, relieves your loved ones of trying to guess what you would have wanted, and reduces confusion and disagreements.

 Deciding end-of-life care is rarely easy.
 Do not wait until you are about to go into surgery to prepare these forms.

-For more information or to schedule a complimentary consultation with a Thomas Walters Estate Planning attorney, contact us at (404) 260-1901.
+For more information or to schedule a complimentary consultation with a Thomas Walters Estate Planning lawyer, contact us at (404) 260-1901.
 For more information on Thomas Walters Estate Planning Attorneys, visit the national website at http://twestateplanning.law/.